LucasBonanno/money-tracker-test-automation/README.md

 After running the tests.
 The evidences can be found in the folder named: **evidences**

+One of the Expense Transaction tests is deliberately showing an error in the tested system.
+So this test fails because it finds a bug.

 ### Contact:

 Any question?
 Please let me know at: **lucas.bonani@gmail.com**